TeeganKrieger/NoobOfLegends/README.md

 ### Building and Running

+First of all, We high recommend using Visual Studio Community over Visual Studio Code, however, instructions are provided for both.

+Before building and running, ensure you follow the Creating a Database and Connecting to a database instructions inside the <a href="/NoobOfLegends-BackEnd/DATABASE.md">Database.md</a> file.

 * Visual Studio Community

      1. Open the solution (.sln) file included within the project.
+     2. Ensure that both projects are set as startup projects.
+To do this, right click the solution file in the project explorer, click properties, navigate to startup project and set the action of both the frontend and backend to "Start".
-     2. Click the build button (f5) at the top of the visual studio window
+     3. Click the build button (f5) at the top of the visual studio window
-     3. Both the Frontend and Backend applications will run.
+     4. Both the Frontend and Backend applications will run.

 * Visual Studio Code